michaelisvy/blog-files/05-blog-db-schema-spring-boot-hibernate.md

 * Each change has a unique version number (set as `1.2` in our example)
 * The change author is tracked manually

 `Liquibase` is seamlessly integrated into `Spring Boot`.
-You just need 2 configuration steps.

-1) pom.xml

-If you're using `Maven`, you just have to add the following dependency:
+When using Maven, You just need to declare your `liquibase-core` dependency in your `pom.xml` and Liquibase is automagically used at startup time.

 ```xml
 <dependency>
    <groupId>org.liquibase</groupId>